A prime system with many self-joinings: The behavior of a projection

 \subsection{Case 1:}

 Fix $\varepsilon > 0$ and assume that~\eqref{eq:case 1} holds.
-Roughly speaking, we assume that when we iterate the approximation of our transformation given by Definition~\ref{def:reduce} up to $M$ times, we remain close to the original map.
+Roughly speaking, the assumption means that when we iterate the approximation of our transformation given by Definition~\ref{def:reduce} up to $M$ times, we remain close to the original map.